 Choices Have Consequences

-Everything you say matter in a bigger way than most RPG.
-Say the right thing and you might get a new quest or a way out of fight etc. There should be a run where all you do is talk.
+Everything you say matters in a bigger way than most RPG.
+Say the right thing and you might get a new quest or a way out of a fight etc. There should be a run where all you do is talk.

 You can own multiple apartments